git pre-commit Hooks for Python

 # file: $PROJ/.pre-commit-config.yaml # repos: - repo: https://github.com/ambv/black rev: stable hooks: - id: black - repo: https://github.com/pre-commit/pre-commit-hooks rev: v2.0.0 hooks: - id: flake8 - id: detect-aws-credentials - id: detect-private-key - id: double-quote-string-fixer - id: requirements-txt-fixer - id: trailing-whitespace

-If I were not using black
+If I were not using black, I would add the add-trailing-comma hook as

 well.
 Additional interesting hooks: